Main content starts here, tab to start navigating

 Cafe Sevilla is home to the longest-running Flamenco Dinner show in Southern California.
 Every Saturday night, we offer a three-course paella dinner menu combined with a two-part Flamenco Dance performance and intermission featuring a belly dancer or other special guest performer.
 Our dancers are at the top of their field, having been trained in Spain and teaching their own Flamenco classes.
 These shows are a sensory indulgence of sight, sound and taste, leaving our guests with a piece of truly Spanish culture.
 Marvel at the passion, beauty and athleticism of this traditional art form as you enjoy an included 3-course paella dinner.
 View menu HERE.
 A tapas menu, full bar and eclectic wine list are also available for à la carte purchase.

-$79 per person (price does not include tax, 20% tip and 5% surcharge which will be added to check at end of the show).
+$85 per person (price does not include tax, which will be added to check at end of the show, or non-mandatory tip).
 Call 949-688-1555 to purchase tickets or you can purchase tickets at the link below.
 This is a prepaid show.
 Shows include a three-course dinner and nightclub entry.
 Doors open at 6 PM and seating is assigned prior to arrival at communal style seating like they do in Spain.
 Dinner show starts promptly at 6:30 PM.
 Please note, we cannot permit children under 10 to attend the show.
 Location of show is held in theater space or tapas bar based on business needs.

 Purchase Costa Mesa Dinner Show Tickets